PvE Discipline Priest Rotations & Cooldowns

 6. Cast Divine Star on cooldown if you chose this talent, if the raid is positioned for it, and if there are at least a handful of players missing health.

-7. Cast Cascade or Halo on cooldown if you chose one of these talents and most of the raid is missing health.
+7. Cast Cascade or Halo if you chose one of these talents and most of the raid is missing health.

 8. Cast Prayer of Healing on a party where at least 3 of the targets are missing health.